liam-wiltshire/talks/machinelearning/content.md

 ???

-- We want to try to help our our server owners as much as possible, so this is a problem that we come back to regularly
+- We want to try to help our server owners as much as possible, so this is a problem that we come back to regularly
 - We have various tools to try to protect our server owners from fraud, but could we do more?
 - Then we had an idea.
 We have lots of data (some 19 million payment records at last count) - there must be a way to use them.
 - Right?